seamaster300/MeshBank-documentation/Roadmap.md

 ## Phase 1 - Initiation
 ### Why this project?
 MeshBank aims to create the most powerful infrastructure for decentralized banking applications.
 We are a blockchain based community that is entirely self governed by MeshDAO, the decentralized autonomous organization.
-MeshBank is entirely self governed by stakeholders, developers and those who utilize the platform.
+MeshBank is entirely self governed by investors, developers and those who utilize the platform.
+Anyone can create proposals that get reviewed by investors monthly, investors vote on if MeshDAO should, or should not fund the proposal.
+Investors have weighted votes based on the number of elegible validators.

-July 4th 2017 I moved to Silicon Valley, California.
-Here I was approached with an incredibly difficult problem.
-I needed to make a bank transfer from my Wisconsin based bank, to a Wells fargo in the area in order to get a cashiers check to rent my apartment.
-While the banks only offered 72 hour ACH bank transfers

 ### Is it feasible?
 Yes.
-Utilizing Proof-of-stake mining technology

 ### Who are possible partners in the project?
 Banking institutions, credit card processors, financial companies, ecommerce platforms